 Although the railway freight lines of the ETC go to Finland, Sweden and Ukraine, they are not included in the following overviews.
-As the Finnish railway system is not linked to Estonia and Finland decided to make use of Article 8(2a) of the RFC Regulation, meaning that the Finnish IM will not participate in the Management Board of the Corridor (see also 2.4), they are not included in the map.
+As the Finnish railway system is not linked to Estonia and Finland decided to make use of Article 8(2a) of the RFC Regulation, meaning that the Finnish IM will not participate in the Management Board of the Corridor (see also 2.4), their lines are not included in the map.
 On top of that as an isolated network with a different track gauge they could be exempted from complying with these TEN-T Requirements.
-This also applies to Ukraine apart from the war of aggression still going on.
+This also applies to Ukraine apart from being a non-EU country and the war of aggression still going on.